 Designer Profile: Sacha Coles

 Sacha Coles is a director of one of Australia’s most highly regarded landscape architecture and urban design firms, ASPECT Studios.
-With a passion for contributing to an equitable and generous society through good design, Sacha and his team have created some of Sydney’s most generous and inviting public spaces.
-As its our ‘Community’ issue this month, we thought Sacha would be the perfect person to talk to about his creative process and thoughts on public space design.
+With a passion for contributing to an equitable and generous society through good design, Sacha and his team have created some of Sydney’s most engaging public spaces.

 Please tell us a little about your life with plants.

 I’ve always been passionate about nature, conservation, and design but perhaps the most formative period was in high school when I became very involved in protests against the logging of old growth trees in the south-east forests of New South Wales.
 My friends and I spent months in the forest and weeks in tree platforms – high in the canopies of these giant forest elders.
 Following school, I worked for several years for Stephen and Alie from Hooper Cottage Plant Merchants in Sydney – two of the most talented plants people that I have ever met and my plant mentors.

 Can you please tell us some more about your role at ASPECT?
 I understand you’re the founder of the Sydney office?